7 Creative Hobbies That Will Make You Smarter and More Productive

 As if life wasn’t already puzzling enough!

-Board games are the most common brain stimulator among adults and make the perfect creative hobby.
+Board games are adults’ most common brain stimulators, making the perfect creative hobby.

-You don’t even have to buy the physical sets to enjoy this pastime activity.
+You don’t have to buy the physical sets to enjoy this pastime activity.

 You can find crossword and Sudoku puzzles in your daily newspaper or download digital, free versions on your phones and gadgets.